kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 Elara takes the fourth watch, relieving Gerhard.
 Settling near the bow, harp resting beside her, she resolves to stay alert, but the battle, the song, the journey’s weight… it all presses down.
 The rhythmic slap of waves against the hull becomes a lullaby.
 Her eyelids grow heavy.
 One moment she scans the impenetrable white wall ahead; the next…

 She jerks awake with a start.
-Grey dawn light filters through thinning fog.
+Gray dawn light filters through thinning fog.
 Guilt floods her— she slept.
 Heart pounding, she scrambles up, frantically scanning the deck, the sea.
 Nothing.
 No alarms, no disturbances.
 The Remorhaz sails on, undisturbed.
 Relief wars with embarrassment; apparently, the Frigid Depths granted her unguarded peace.

 As the morning progresses, the pale sun burns away the fog.
-By noon, visibility stretches for ten miles across choppy, grey-green waves under a brightening sky.
+By noon, visibility stretches for ten miles across choppy, gray-green waves under a brightening sky.
 And there, rising from the sea to the south, is the unmistakable shape of land— jagged, snow-dusted peaks against the horizon.

 A shout goes up from the crow’s nest, echoed by murmurs on deck.
 Captain Stonebeard strides to the railing, squinting.
 A rare grin splits his beard.
 “Ah, Kaltsel to the south!”
-After a brief conference with the navigator, he adds “Mera puts us two hours out from Syrinlya!”
+After a brief conference with the navigator, he adds, “Mera puts us two hours out from Syrinlya!”
 He turns, voice booming across the deck, energized.
 “Alright, you lot!
 Look alive!
 Pack your gear and prepare for landfall!
 The Frigid Depths haven’t beaten us yet!”

 The salt spray now freezes almost instantly upon hitting the deck.
 Since leaving Palebank Village, the world has steadily bled color and warmth, surrendering to an encroaching reign of ice.
 The air bites with a ferocity that makes the fog-chilled waters seem almost temperate by comparison.
 Under the finally clear, brittle sky, the Remorhaz glides towards a coastline that looks like the jagged teeth of some immense, frost-covered beast, its peaks clawing at the sky.